 In 2013, approximately 109 workers were engaged in aquaculture activities in Kuwait.
 The technical staff of the aquaculture division in the Fisheries Department of PAAFR administers aquaculture activities.
-Researchers of the aquaculture program at The Environment and Life Sciences Research Center in KISR are engaged in aquaculture research and development.
+Researchers of the aquaculture program at The Environment and Life Sciences Research Center in KISR are engaged in aquaculture research and development activities.

 Integrated Tilapia culture in agriculture farms